 Outpatient rehab is also a good option for those with work or family commitments, as it allows them to continue with their daily activities while receiving treatment.
 However, it is important to note that outpatient rehab may not provide enough support for those with severe cannabis addiction or co-occurring mental health disorders.

-Dependence refers to a physical or psychological reliance on a substance or behavior in order to function normally or avoid unpleasant withdrawal symptoms.
+Cannabis dependence refers to a physical or psychological reliance on cannabis in order to function normally or avoid unpleasant withdrawal symptoms.

-Addiction, on the other hand, is a chronic and compulsive disorder characterized by a loss of control over drug use, continued use despite negative consequences, and cravings for the drug.
+Cannabis addiction, on the other hand, is a chronic and compulsive disorder characterized by a loss of control over cannabis use, continued use despite negative consequences, and cravings for cannabis.

 While dependence and addiction are related concepts, dependence is a normal physiological response to chronic drug use, while addiction is a pathological condition characterized by uncontrollable drug-seeking behavior.
 Dependence can often be managed with gradual dose reduction, while addiction typically requires comprehensive treatment and ongoing support.